 - 7. Section 1-212(a), G.S., provides in relevant part that "[a]ny person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record." - 8.
 It is found that the requested records are public records within the meaning of §§1-200(5), 1-210(a) and 1-212(a), G.S. - 9.
-At the hearing on this matter, the complainant explained that the only records at issue are RT 35 and RT 76 and contended that he should have been provided with those records pursuant to the disclosure provisions of the FOI Act.

-10. With respect to the complainant's request for RT 35; the respondents claimed at the hearing on this matter that said record is exempt from disclosure pursuant to §1-210(b)(18), G.S., which provides, in relevant part, that:
+At the hearing on this matter, the complainant explained that the only records at issue are RT 35 and RT 76 and contended that he should have been provided with those records pursuant to the disclosure provisions of the FOI Act. - 10.
+With respect to the complainant's request for RT 35; the respondents claimed at the hearing on this matter that said record is exempt from disclosure pursuant to §1-210(b)(18), G.S., which provides, in relevant part, that:

-"[n]othing in the Freedom of Information Act shall be construed to require disclosure of...[r]ecords, the disclosure of which the Commissioner of Correction...has reasonable grounds to believe may result in a safety risk, including the risk of harm to any person or the risk of an escape from, or a disorder in, a correctional institution or facility under the supervision of the Department of Correction..."
+"[n]othing in the Freedom of Information Act shall be construed to require disclosure of...[r]ecords, the disclosure of which the Commissioner of Correction...has reasonable grounds to believe may result in a safety risk, including the risk of harm to any person or the risk of an escape from, or a disorder in, a correctional institution or facility under the supervision of the Department of Correction...."

 - 11. The respondents' witness, Counselor Supervisor Aldi, is the Security Risk Group Coordinator for the respondent Department, has worked at the respondent Department since 1995, and has held his current position since September 2006.
 He credibly testified at the hearing in this matter, and it is found, that RT 35 is an investigative tool and is part of the respondents' intelligence gathering, used to track the varies aliases used by inmates who are known members of security risk groups (more commonly known as gangs).
-Counselor Supervisor Aldi also testified credibly, and it is found, that if an inmate obtained his RT 35, he would know which alias or aliases are known by the respondent department and would likely begin to use a different alias, thereby making it more difficult for the respondent Department to track his illicit activities within the prison, which in turn would compromise safety and security. \(^1\) - 12.
+Counselor Supervisor Aldi also testified credibly, and it is found, that if an inmate obtained his RT 35, he would know which alias or aliases are known by the respondent department and would likely begin to use a different alias, thereby making it more difficult for the respondent Department to track his illicit activities within the prison, which in turn would compromise safety and security.
+I - 12.
 This Commission takes administrative notice of its decision in Docket #FIC2015-189; Ira Alston v.
-Scott Semple, Commissioner, State of Connecticut, Department of Correction; and State of Connecticut, Department of Correction in which this Commission found: - ...that the respondent Department has identified approximately 400 security risk group members, or more informally, gang members.
-The complainant [Ira Alston] is one of the members of the security risk group. - ...that the "documentation leading up to the determination of the existence of The Bloods as a security risk group" constitutes thousands of pages, which Counselor Supervisor Aldi personally reviewed.
-The Bloods were identified as a security risk group in October 2002, after the
+Scott Semple, Commissioner, State of Connecticut, Department of Correction; and State of Connecticut, Department of Correction in which this Commission found:

+...that the respondent Department has identified approximately 400 security risk group members, or more informally, gang members.
+The complainant [Ira Alston] is one of the members of the security risk group.

+...that the "documentation leading up to the determination of the existence of The Bloods as a security risk group" constitutes thousands of pages, which Counselor Supervisor Aldi personally reviewed.
+The Bloods were identified as a security risk group in October 2002, after the collection of records during the two previous years.
+It is further found that these thousands of pages detail the detection methods and intelligence techniques that the